Cayman Islands Companies Law (2010 Revision) – Company Law

 Every company shall have a registered office to which all communications and notices may be addressed.
-Any company who carries on business without having such an office, shall incur a penalty of ten dollars for every day during which business is so carried on.
+Any company who carries on business without having such an office, shall incur a penalty for every day during which business is so carried on.

 A register of companies shall be kept in which shall be entered the following particulars which shall be annexed to the memorandum of association and articles of association, insofar as they are not included therein-